zpok3/Waters-of-Life/README.md

 - Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).

 ## Mod Profiles
+### Author's Addons Profile
-- **Author's Addons Profile:** Same as the default profile but with some personal picks that don't really fit the vanilla plus nature of the list.
+Same as the default profile but with some personal picks that don't really fit the vanilla plus nature of the list.
 Currently the additional mods available are Zeta Enable Somah Paulson, Fallout 3 Backyard Shelters, Lauren's Bathroom Poetry, and Vault Girl Bobbleheads.

+### Classic Profile
-- **Classic Profile:** Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.
+Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.

+### Essentials Profile
-- **Essentials Profile:** Just the Utilities and Bug Fixes from the [FO3 Mod Guide](https://thebestoftimes.moddinglinked.com/fo3.html) written by ModdingLinked.
+Just the Utilities and Bug Fixes from the [FO3 Mod Guide](https://thebestoftimes.moddinglinked.com/fo3.html) written by ModdingLinked.

+### Essentials Plus Profile
-- **Essentials Plus Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.
+The full version of the FO3 Mod Guide written by ModdingLinked.

 ## The game crashes when I use a Stimpak on a temporary companion!
 Update Companion Wheel (FOSE) to version 2.0, the wheel was never supposed to work on temporary companions as they don't have the necessary dialogue topics.
 The new version has additional checks to make sure the wheel doesn't appear on temporary companions.

+## Three Dog is dead!
+Temporarily disable HighFPSFix in MO2 and load a save from before you entered GNR Studios, or open the console and use `resurrect` on Three Dog.

 ## INI Settings
 If you had to reset your INIs to get the game to start, these are a few settings that will be reset that you must reapply.